Posted October 14, 2017 – Narrated by Jim

 Emergency Escape Tool – So often overlooked, but a Seatbelt Cutter & Window Breaker or the smaller keychain version stored in a handy location in the towing vehicle can be a lifesaver, not only for ourselves, but possibly to assist someone else on the road.
 We have both.

 Tow Strap with Hooks – … and we carry a serious tow strap.
-Ours is the 10,000 pound, 20 foot Tanaka Heavy Duty Tow Strap.
+Ours is a 30,000 pound, 30 foot Heavy Duty Tow Strap.
 We never know when we might need a little help or when we can offer someone a tow.

 Flashlight – and extra batteries.
 Some options are Hand cracking rechargeable flashlights, a 5 Pack of Mini LED Keychain Flashlights, or a high quality Black Diamond Spot Headlamp like the one we use.
 We also have a Might-D-Light Folding LED Worklight.
 We have all four of these products.